mtermoul/garage-sale/article/article.md

 One of the best parts of PWA is they are quick to build and quick to get to the market without dealing with any phone native code or app store wars.

 This application was mainly inspired by Offerup, Letgo, and Craigslist.
 Like Craigslist, LetGo allows you to buy and sell items locally, which means you don’t have to deal with the hassles of shipping like you would on eBay or Amazon.
 With 30 million users, it is more popular than OfferUp.
 LetGo has been featured in many commercial lately, so you may be more familiar with it as well.
-The only issue is that both apps are mobile apps available on both iPhone and Android platform, however there no PWA version.
-So let's sit back and see if we can leverage PWA, Vue, Cosmic JS, and build one.
+The only issue is that both apps are mobile apps available on both iPhone and Android platform, however there is no PWA version.
+So let's sit back and see if we can leverage PWA, Vue and Cosmic JS to build one.

 ## Application Overview

-The application consist of mainly three major functions:
+The application consists of three major functions:

 * Display a list of items for sale in your area.
-In our case it will be a gallery view if images for all items for sale
+In our case it will be a gallery view of  all items for sale
 * The ability to search for keywords and filter the gallery view to the items matching the search term
-* The ability to click an item image and show the item description, seller, more images, contact seller...
+* The ability to click an item image and show the item description, seller, more images, and contact seller...
-* The ability to add new item.
-This feature I didn't build due to the scope of this project, but this can certainly add a valuable addition.
+* The ability to add new items.
+I didn't build this feature due to the scope of this project, but this can certainly add a valuable addition.

 <img src="./images/detail_view_Nexus.png" width="30%" alt="Post item detail view Nexus 5 Phone" style="display: block; margin-left: auto; margin-right: auto;">

 ## Starting your Vue PWA app

-Let's rollup our sleeves and get building.
+Let's roll up our sleeves and get building.
 We'll start by creating the project using vue-cli commands.
 However if you don't have vue-cli installed, please follow this.
 So open your terminal window and type the following:

 ```